-GPLAB implements an automatic adaptation procedure for the genetic operator probabilities of occurrence, based on [5].
-This procedure can be turned on by setting the parameter variable operatorprobstype to 'variable', and turned off by setting the same variable with 'fixed'.
-What follows is a brief description of this procedure, along with the parameters that affect its behavior.
+GPLAB implements an automatic adaptation procedure for the genetic operator probabilities of occurrence, based on [6].
+This procedure can be turned on by setting the parameter operatorprobstype to 'variable', and turned off

 The algorithm keeps track of some information regarding each child produced, like which operator was used and which individuals were the parents.
 The first children to enter this information repository are also the first to leave it, so only the younger children are tracked.
-This repository of information is like a moving window on the individuals created, and its capacity, or length, is controlled by the parameter variable adaptwindowsize.
+This repository of information is like a moving window on the individuals created, and its capacity, or length, is initially set by the parameter adaptwindowsize, and updated during the run in a state variable with the same name (see Sect.
+4.4).
+This is needed in the case of variable size populations (see Sects.
+3.13 and 3.14) because the window size should remain proportional to the changing population size.
 Another information stored in this repository for each child is how good its fitness is when compared to the best and worst fitness values of the population preceding it.
 Each child receives a credit value based on this information, and a percentage of this credit is attributed to its ancestors.
-The number of back generations receiving credit is indicated in the parameter variable numbackgen, and the percentage of credit that is passed from each generation back to its ancestors is indicated by percentback.
+The number of back generations receiving credit is indicated in the parameter numbackgen, and the percentage of credit that is passed from each generation back to its ancestors is indicated by percentback.

-Every adaptinterval individuals, the performance for each genetic operator is calculated by summing the credits of all individuals (currently inside the moving window) created by that operator, and dividing the sum by the number of individuals (currently inside the moving window) created by that operator.
-Each operator probability value is then adapted to reflect its performance.
+Every adaptinterval generations, the performance for each genetic operator is calculated by summing the credits of all individuals (currently inside the moving window) created by that operator, and dividing the sum by the number of individuals (currently inside the moving window) created by that operator. adaptinterval can be lower than 1, meaning that the probabilities can be adapted several times during the same generation.
+For example, for a population size of 1000 individuals and adaptinterval=0.5, the probabilities are updated every 500 individuals.

+Each operator probability value is adapted to reflect its performance.
 A percentage of the probability value, percentchange, is replaced by a value proportional to the operator's performance.
 Operators that have been performing well see their probability values increased; operators that have been producing individuals worse than the population from which they were born see their probability values decreased.
 Operators that haven't been able to produce any children since the last adaptation will receive a substantial increase of probability, as if their performance was twice as good as the performance of the best operator.
 This will provide them with a chance to produce children again.
-The parameter variable minprob can be used to impose a lower limit on each operator's probability of occurrence.
+The minprob parameter can be used to impose a lower limit on each operator's probability of occurrence.
 The default minprob value is 0.01 divided by the number of genetic operators used.

-All the parameter variables described here can be set by the user, but when left blank ([]) automatic parameterization will occur.
+All the parameters described here can be set by the user, but when left blank ([]) automatic parameterization will occur.
 The adaptation interval, adaptinterval, is set to every generation as defined by the generation gap (see Sect.
-3.10); the length of the moving window, adaptwindowsize, is set with numbackgen times the population size, or numbackgen times the generation gap, which one is larger.
+3.11); the length of the moving window, adaptwindowsize, is set with numbackgen times the population size, or numbackgen times the generation gap, which one is larger.
 The remaining default values are the ones indicated in the availableparams file, and can also be consulted in Table 3.2.

-3.13 Initial operator probabilities
+3.16 Initial operator probabilities